-And a Strong Melody WILL STILL SHINE, even over weak lyrics, chord progressions, song forms, and arrangements.
+And a Strong Melodic development WILL STILL SHINE, even over weak lyrics, chord progressions, song forms, and arrangements.
 That is not to say that you don’t need to spend time on those components too, their development will be essential in turning that GOOD MELODY INTO A HIT SONG.

 SURPRISINGLY, however, courses on melody writing are not even taught even at most of the best music colleges.
 Melody often takes a back seat to learning about Chords.
 This occurs for two reasons: One, chords are more mathematical and easier to teach; and Two, our system of chords is a unique feature of Western Music (Music developed from Western Europe and America) which can get quite complex, and does require an in depth study to thoroughly understand.